Last Updated on July 18, 2024 by Veronica Sparks

 Collard Greens

-Collard greens are known for their hardiness and ability to grow in hot climates.
+Beloved in the south, collard greens are known for their hardiness and ability to grow in hot climates.
 They are rich in nutrients and have a slightly bitter taste.
 Planting collard greens in July allows you to enjoy a continuous supply of fresh greens well into the cooler months.

 Lettuce